King Richard III: A Villain for all Time

 He was a frail and sickly child who was not expected to survive infancy, the fact he did so was down to much tender care and a great deal of good fortune but denied the opportunity to play with other children as he was resulted in a bookish and serious child who would grow into an earnest and sober young man.

 His father, also Richard, was a great-grandson of Henry III and was in little doubt that he should be King and not the Lancastrian Henry VI, and he was to press his claim with the utmost vigour alienating most of the English nobility by his presumption and his arrogance in the process.

-Henry VI who had a childlike demeanour and often appeared vague and uncertain was perceived as being weak, something that Richard was determined to exploit claiming that Henry was unfit to wear the Crown; but if Henry was weak then his Queen Margaret most certainly was not and she was just as determined that her son Edward should inherit the throne and she despised Richard of York.
-As the dispute festered the two Great Houses of England, cousins by birth, grew further apart becoming embroiled in a power struggle that was to come perilously close to a clash of arms on a number of occasions.
+Henry VI who had a childlike demeanour and often appeared vague and uncertain was perceived as being weak, something that Richard was determined to exploit claiming that Henry was unfit to wear the Crown; but if Henry was weak then his Queen Margaret most certainly was not, and she was just as determined that her son Edward should inherit the throne and she despised Richard of York.
+As the dispute festered the two Great Houses of England, cousins by birth, grew further apart becoming embroiled in a power struggle that frequently came close to a clash of arms.

 Finally, with only two of the nobility pledging their support and unable to muster sufficient strength to win on the battlefield Richard of York was forced to yield and swear an oath of allegiance to Henry.
 It was a humiliating moment as he knelt in supplication before the King with his Queen and the other great nobles looking on, but his ambitions remained undimmed.